Grieverwzn/gtfs2gmns/README.md

 ### The improvement of transit accessibility after subsidy allocations to improve the fairness of the transit accessibility
 <img width="780" height="573" alt="image" src="https://github.com/user-attachments/assets/ef5de1e8-978d-4431-9ba9-68da563fb3e1" />

-Note: The figures are generated during the project of Enhanced Mobility Innovation （EMI） with Software-Based Solutions for Smart and Equitable Travel Demand Managementwhen the author worked in Villanova University (ASU)
+Note: The figures are generated during the project of Enhanced Mobility Innovation （EMI） with Software-Based Solutions for Smart and Equitable Travel Demand Managementwhen the author worked in Villanova University (VU)